Michaelli8899/pui-homework-template-advanced/final-project/README.md

 GSAP provides a lot of built-in functions that support scroll animation.
 It allows me to add scroll animation to my website, which is an integral part of the experience.
 GSAP provides  precise control over animations and has better performance compared to many other JavaScript animation libraries.

-**How you used it?**
+**How did you use it?**

 I used GSAP to create smooth scrolling animations that allow the image to remain static while scrolling the text through the page.

 **What does it add to your website?**

-It adds the ability to create scroll animations that makes the website more engaging and interesting to navigate through.
+It adds the ability to create scroll animations that make the website more engaging and interesting to navigate through.

 ### React Router
 **Why did you choose to use it over other alternatives?**

 React Router is the most popular routing solution for React, making it a reliable and well-documented choice.

-**How you used it?**
+**How did you use it?**

-I used React Router to create different routes for each major section of the website, the router is set in App.js that directs to different React files
+I used React Router to create different routes for each major section of the website; the router is set in App.js that directs to different React files.

 **What does it add to your website?**